fabiodellanna/docsify-poc/docs/README.md

 10 Registration
 ---------------

 A client of the Swiss Post Digital Commerce API must be registered at Swiss Post.
 No online registration feature supports the registration process at the moment.
-To obtain access to Digital Commerce API, please contact your Swiss Post Sales Representant or [\[email protected\]](/cdn-cgi/l/email-protection#9ffbf6f8f6ebfef3f6f1ebfaf8edfeebf6f0f1dfeff0ecebb1fcf7).
+To obtain access to Digital Commerce API, please contact your Swiss Post Sales Representant or [digitalintegration@post.ch](mailto:digitalintegration@post.ch).

 ### 10.1 Artifacts